close global

 Sheona Mountford

-The second week of F1 testing at the Bahrain International Circuit has commenced with Ferrari once again on top as Red Bull suffered another issue.
+The second week of F1 testing at the Bahrain International Circuit has commenced with George Russell and Mercedes back on top after the FIA proposed a new engine test.

-Isack Hadjar was plagued by technical issues in the RB22 again with a water system issue keeping the Frenchman off the track.
+Isack Hadjar was plagued by technical issues in the RB22 throughout the morning session, experiencing a water system issue that kept the Frenchman off the track for a considerable amount of time.

-The Red Bull star only completed 13 laps in the morning session, as concerns over reliability mount especially after a hydraulics leak last week hampered Hadjar's running.
+The Red Bull star only completed 13 laps in the first half of the day, as concerns over reliability mount especially after a hydraulics leak last week hampered Hadjar's running too.

 F1 Testing Results - Bahrain Week Two - Day One